derrickdemo/actions-demo-python/README.md

 # Example

 <!-- replace-with-date starts -->
-12/06/2023 16:15:05 : 3 Database Admins walked into a NoSQL bar.
+13/06/2023 16:15:42 : 3 Database Admins walked into a NoSQL bar.
 A little while later they walked out because they couldn't find a table.
 <!-- replace-with-date ends -->

 <!-- replace-with-joke starts -->
-How come there is no obfuscated Perl contest?
-Because everyone would win.
+Waiter: He's choking!
+Is anyone a doctor?
+Programmer: I'm a Vim user.
 <!-- replace-with-joke ends -->